 Processes specimens prior to testing or sending to reference labs.

 Transports blood and body fluid under proper conditions and in a timely and safe manner.

 Seeks assistance appropriately for problem or unusual situations.

 Accurately releases order and collection information into LIS and subsystems.

 Acquires additional computer skills as appropriate to the work area.

-Supports and adheres to laboratory quality procedures and initiatives.
+Supports and adheres to laboratory quality assurance program.

-High school diploma/GED and completion of a formal phlebotomy education program with didactic and clinical components; completion of an accredited Phlebotomy School/Course (an original transcript or certification of completion must be provided at the time of the interview).
+High school diploma/GED and completion of a formal phlebotomy education program (an original transcript or certification of completion must be provided at the time of the interview).

 or enrollment in final year of MLT or MLS program.

 Successful candidates must be able to provide evidence of the following: successful customer service background within a diverse cultural setting